google/badwolf/docs/bql.md

 bound against Joe and `?x` against Peter.
 To satisfy the second part of the composite clause, we now need to find triples where the subject is Peter (remember that once the value is bound in a context it cannot change) and the predicate is "parent of".
-If one exists, then `?grand_child` would get bound and take the value of Mary.
+If one exists, then `?grandchild` would get bound and take the value of Mary.

 As we will see in later examples, bindings can also be used to identify